Stargazing - Astrotourism in Connecticut Last Updated 6/20

 Astrotourism is gaining in popularity.
 You can find vast night skies above parks, forests and lakes throughout Connecticut, and there are many campgrounds that improve your chances of seeing a celestrial show overnight.
 In places where city lights make viewing the stars challenging, regional observatories and rural locations are offering visitors opportunities to see the night sky in Connecticut as never before.
-Each observatory has public viewing nights and events, so be sure to check their websites for schedules before you visit.
+Each observatory has public viewing nights and events, so be sure to check their websites for schedules, new safety guidelines, and visitor requirements before you go.
 Here are few ideas to get you started on your search for the stars.

 Stay up all night

 With cities like Boston and New York, it’s hard to find a spot for guaranteed stargazing anywhere along the east coast unless you move further north and west.
 Camping through the night may improve your chances.
+For the most up-to-date safety guidelines for outdoor recreation and information about park closures, check Connecticut DEEP's twitter channel and website.
 Here are a few Connecticut state parks and forests where you can camp under the stars:

 View With the Experts